ccao-data/data-architecture/dbt/models/default/docs.md

 {% docs view_vw_pin_status %}
-Collection of various different PIN-level physical and assessment-related statuses collected and documented across the CCAO and Data department.
+Collection of various different PIN-level physical and assessment-related statuses collected and documented across the CCAO and Data Department.
 Constructs the Data Department's AHSAP indicator.

 ### Nuance